Laoag: Education

 As the provincial capital, Laoag is the center of social and economic activity with almost all major commercial and institutional establishments gravitating towards it.
 The importance of education in socializing its population is shared by both the local government and the private sector, which has invested heavily in the development of the academic infrastructure.

 The Schools Division Office of Laoag City governs all public and private schools within the municipality.
-There are three schools district offices which manage the operations of elementary and high schools, namely Laoag City Schools District I Office, Laoag City Schools District II Office, and Laoag City Schools District III Office.
-Most of the lower-level schools are government-owned comprising a total of thirty-three elementary schools.
-Ten private elementary schools are also present including a Chinese school.
-In addition, there are eight private and six public high schools, and significant rise of integrated schools.
+There are three schools district offices which manage the operations of elementary schools, namely Laoag City Schools District I Office, Laoag City Schools District II Office, and Laoag City Schools District III Office.
+Most of the lower-level schools are government-owned.
+Seventeen private elementary schools are also present including a Chinese school and three laboratory schools.
+In addition, there are ten private and seven public high schools, and significant rise of integrated schools.